DOI-ONRR/blog-nrrd/src/pages/hallway-study-state-offshore-navigation/index.md

 - Tab contains current content and adds a description and the state and offshore region navigation buttons.

 ### Option D
-- Option provides a link to the state and offshore region navigation page with the thee data tabs of the homepage.
+- Option provides a link to the state and offshore region navigation page with the three data tabs of the homepage.
 - At the bottom of each tab, there is a section that contains several links to other parts of the website.
 The link, “Data by state and offshore regions” is listed in this section.

 ### Option E